Atlanta Relocation Specialists

 How Atlanta Differs

-- More balanced market conditions in most segments
+- More balanced market conditions across metro Atlanta

-- Greater inventory depth across established and new neighborhoods
+- Greater inventory of single-family homes and luxury homes across established and new neighborhoods

 - Neighborhood quality variance is more pronounced—location selection matters more

-- Private and off-market inventory is a meaningful part of the luxury segment
+- Private and off-market homes for sale are a meaningful part of the luxury segment

 - Property taxes generally lower, but insurance costs require attention